 Get busy to release your creative energy and sense of accomplishment.
 Hold yourself accountable.

 14. Assess Your Progress Weekly

-Monitor your progress.
+Monitor your goal progress daily, weekly, and monthly.
 Doing so is critical.

 Think back to step number seven, where you created SMART monthly goals.
 But, more importantly, where you decide exactly how to measure progress toward achieving a goal.

 Thus, make an honest assessment of how you are coming along.
 Then, make adjustments as you see fit.